 Watching these videos of Northland initially interested us in sheep dairying.
 Notice the small cheese facility and the storage of milk in buckets and the creative cheese making vat, which is actually an old commercial soup kettle!
 These videos were produced by Cornell with the farmer in mind.
 They really covered so many different aspects of how this farm runs.
 But notice that there is still an off farm income!

 Maid-N-Meadows began as a way for our family to live the life we love, care for our animals the way they deserve, and make a quality product everyone could enjoy.
 We would love to open up our cheese facility and support other local families doing what they love!
 Which is farming of course!
 Currently there is no outlet for selling goat or sheep milk in our area.
 Wouldn't it be great if we could do that?
+But we are still intrigued by the idea and are inspired by Glendale Shepherd.
+With the help of interns and volunteers, they manage to keep up and running.
+Introduction to Dairy Sheep has some good points and numbers to start with.

 So dairy sheep started as a way to allow our children to experiment with their own niche in the farming business, but perhaps it can grow to encompass more families looking to do what they love in a financially stable way.